charliecalvert/CloudNotes/Assignments/React/ReactBasics.md

 Copyright (c) 2017 by Charlie Calvert

-This chapter helps you get started with React.
+This chapter demonstrates how to create [React][re] program from scratch.
 We will create a React project from scratch.
 There are various tools that can automate the creation of React projects, but there is much to be learned by creating a project by scratch.

 Here are some useful links: